-When it comes to rugby betting, most Australian punters will need to understand the scoring system and how the game is played.
+When it comes to rugby betting, most punters will need to understand the scoring system and how the game is played.
 The rules vary between the League and Union, so understanding scores is especially important.
 In the case of Sevens Rugby, scoring works similarly to Union games because they are administered by the same regulator.
 We recommend starting with score totals and team totals for your first few matches.

 - Head-to-Head – bets placed on who will win a match, regardless of score.
 For example, betting on a win by Australia against South Africa.

 - First Try Scorer – prop bets offered on the first player/team to score a try.
 Sportsbooks will offer fixed odds on this, but some exchange bookmakers will have more favourable odds.